What’s the best time to post on Instagram in the UK?

-By combining general times with times from Instagram Insights and competitor accounts, you should have an idea of when your audience is likely to be online.
+By combining general times with times from Instagram Insights and competitor accounts, you should know when your audience is likely to be online.

 From here, you can start to publish posts and track how they perform by writing down engagement stats in a spreadsheet.

 For example, if your research shows that your audience is online between 3 pm and 8 pm on a Friday, post every hour in that timeframe and track the performance of each post.
-If 3 pm and 6 pm posts perform better than the rest, next week focus only on those times.
+If 3 pm and 6 pm posts perform better than the rest, focus only on those times the following week.
 If it seems that the 6 pm post gets more engagement than the 3 pm post over a few weeks, then 6 pm on a Friday is the time for you.

-Keep testing, measuring and testing again within those specific blocks of time on each day and you’ll nail down a time that fits with your audience.
+Keep testing, measuring and testing again within those specific blocks of time on each day, and you’ll nail down a time and posting schedule that fits your audience.

 But publishing content at an optimal time is only one part of the Instagram engagement puzzle.
-In order to stimulate comments and likes from your audience, your content needs to be captivating, and adhere to several best practices.
+Your content needs to be captivating and adhere to several best practices to stimulate comments and likes from your audience.

 How to increase your engagement

-For your Instagram posts to get the love they deserve, the first thing they need to do is please the Instagram algorithm.
+For your Instagram posts to get the love they deserve, the first thing you need to do is please the Instagram algorithm.

 Instagram switched to an algorithm-based feed in 2016, which means, rather than a user seeing a chronological list of posts from accounts that they follow, their feed is tailored to the way they use the platform.

-So, even if you follow the exact same accounts as someone else, your feed will be personalised depending on how you interact with those accounts.
+So, even if you follow the same accounts as someone else, Instagram will personalise your feed depending on how you interact with those accounts.

 With pleasing the algorithm in mind, here are seven ways to get people engaged with your content.